-Pan-tilt limits: The camera uses the coordinates of the center of the image when you set pan-tilt limits.
+Set pan-tilt limits: Turn on to set pan-tilt limits for PTZ movements.
+The camera uses the coordinates of the center of the image when you set pan-tilt limits.

 - Left pan limit: Click to limit the camera's pan movements to the left.
 Click again to remove the limit. - Right pan limit: Click to limit the camera's pan movements to the right.
 Click again to remove the limit. - Top tilt limit: Click to limit the camera's tilt movements to the top.
-Click again to remove the limit. - Bottom tilt limit: Click to limit the camera's tilt movements to the bottom.
-Click again to remove the limit.

-Auto-flip : Enables the camera head to instantly reverse 360° and continue to pan beyond its mechanical limit.

-E-flip : Automatically corrects the camera view by flipping the image 180° when the camera tilts beyond -90°.

-Nadir-flip : Enables the camera to pan 180° when tilting beyond -90°, and then continue upwards.
+Click again to remove the limit. - ---- Bottom tilt limit: Click to limit the camera's tilt movements to the bottom.
+Click again to remove the limit. - Auto-flip : Enables the camera head to instantly reverse 360° and continue to pan beyond its mechanical limit. - E-flip : Automatically corrects the camera view by flipping the image 180° when the camera tilts beyond -90°. - Nadir-flip : Enables the camera to pan 180° when tilting beyond -90°, and then continue upwards.